deepakmurugan578-beep/V2V_-Communication-Multi-Sensor-Fusion-/README.md

 ---

-*This project was developed as a portfolio demonstration of real-time embedded communication,* *multi-sensor fusion, and autonomous vehicle systems engineering.*
+*This project was developed as a  demonstration of real-time embedded communication,* *multi-sensor fusion, and autonomous vehicle systems engineering.*

 <br/>